 The BRTB actively seeks to ensure that the planning process gains input and includes participation by minority, disabled, and elderly representatives through committee representation and public participation.
-In addition, the BRTB seeks to ensure equity through its consultant contracting DBE participation requirements and through equal opportunity employment practices.
-The BRTB adopted DBE procedures to define clearly the standards for ensuring DBE participation.
-DBE targets are set annually.
+In addition, the BRTB seeks to ensure equity through its consultant contracting DBE

-The BRTB-approved DBE participation target for FY 2022 is 31.7% (approved through Resolution #21-25).
+The BRTB-approved DBE participation target for FY 2023 is 26.2% (approved through Resolution #22-13).
 Specifically, the BRTB is using the goal of MDOT as the primary recipient of U.S. Department of Transportation funds located in the same or a substantially similar market as the BRTB.

-On Wednesday, October 28, 2020, the BMC's Baltimore Regional Cooperative Purchasing Committee (BRCPC) co-hosted the 12th Annual Meet the Primes event.
+On Wednesday, October 13, 2021, the BMC's Baltimore Regional Cooperative Purchasing Committee (BRCPC) co-hosted the 12th Annual Meet the Primes event.
 This virtual procurement outreach event connected small and minority owned businesses (MBE/SBE) to prime contract bidders.
-The event welcomed over 500 small and minority business participants.
+The event welcomed over 128 small and minority business participants and 61 exhibitors.